 Depending on your mortgage, some additional limitations may apply.
 For example, Fannie Mae’s Selling Guide allows borrowers to use credit cards for “common and customary fees outside of closing” as long as they do not exceed 2% of the loan value.

-Beyond just paying for these fees, certain specialty credit cards such as GrowCredit's interest-free Mastercard can also be useful by helping you boost your credit score and obtain a more favorable financing rates without any additional credit inquiries.
+Beyond just paying for these fees, certain specialty credit cards can also be useful by helping you boost your credit score and obtain a more favorable financing rate without any additional credit inquiries.

 Apply for Homeownership Assistance Programs